Bluetooth 5.3: Everything you need to know about the latest update

 The 5 areas where Bluetooth 5.3 is useful!

-Which devices already have Bluetooth 5.3?
+Which devices are already equipped with Bluetooth 5.3?

 Here are the new devices equipped with Bluetooth 5.3: